Home Blog AMT in 2026: Who's Still Affected and How to Plan Around It

 Married Filing Separately $68,500 ~$42,500 (est. inflation-adjusted)

 The phase-out thresholds are equally important.
-Under the TCJA, the exemption begins to phase out at $626,350 for single filers and $1,252,700 for married filing jointly (2025 figures).
-If the TCJA sunsets, these thresholds drop dramatically, pulling millions more taxpayers back into the AMT.
+Under the OBBBA-permanent rules, the exemption begins to phase out at $626,350 for single filers and $1,252,700 for married filing jointly (2025 figures, adjusted annually for inflation).
+These thresholds are now permanent, removing the prior-year uncertainty about whether they would revert to much lower pre-2018 levels.

 Common AMT Triggers